Trading Ease For Transparency With Interchange-Plus

 A quick review of what interchange-plus actually is…

 Until recently, only the largest merchants have been able to obtain “Interchange-Plus” Pricing.
 Otherwise known as “interchange pass through” pricing, Interchange-Plus is the practice of pricing a merchant with a transaction fee and then passing the exact interchange and assessment costs from the Associations to the merchant. – TransactionWorld.net

 Instead of narrowing down the interchange rate categories into a few manageable tiers, interchange-plus just passes the Visa and Mastercard interchange rates directly to the consumer.
 The acquirer then tacks on their markup, and calls it a day.
-A detailed writeup of what interchange pass through pricing is, can be found on the FeeFighters site.

 So, what’s the benefit?